Sports in Pennsylvania: Basketball

 Unlike the other major professional sports leagues, the National Basketball Association only has one team in Pennsylvania.
 The Philadelphia 76ers, which relocated from Syracuse, New York, in 1963, have won three NBA championships and, as of 2018, the franchise has won the fifth most championship games in NBA history (tied with the Detroit Pistons and Miami Heat).
 Philadelphia also hosted another NBA team from 1946 to 1962, the Philadelphia Warriors, but the franchise moved to San Francisco and later became what is now known as the Golden State Warriors.

 Pittsburgh briefly had a team in the Basketball Association of America known as the Pittsburgh Ironmen, and an American Basketball Association franchise called the Pittsburgh Condors, but no NBA franchise has ever called Pittsburgh home.

 In addition to the 76ers, Pennsylvania also has a few other professional basketball teams.
 The Erie BayHawks are an NBA G League team affiliated with the NBA's New Orleans Pelicans.
 This team will play in Erie until moving to its intended permanent home of Birmingham, Alabama, in 2022.
 The Steel City Yellow Jackets play in the ABA.
 The Harrisburg Horizon are a member of the Eastern Basketball Alliance, while the Harrisburg Lady Horizon are a member of the Women's Eastern Basketball Alliance.

-Pennsylvania has never had a team in the Women's National Basketball Association, the top women's basketball league in the United States.
+Pennsylvania has never had a team in the Women's National Basketball Association, the top women's basketball league in the United States, though a new team in Philadelphia was announced in June 2025 with an opening season in 2030.

 The Philadelphia area has produced NBA players such as Wilt Chamberlain, Kobe Bryant, and Paul Arizin, while Pete Maravich was from Aliquippa.